 So, you need a software developer.
 You have two options:

-- You can hire a developer to your team;
+- You can hire a developer for your team;

-- You can work with him/her as an independent contractor.
+- You can work with them as an independent contractor.

 Difference between employees and independent contractors